man has consultation with doctor

 Just Diagnosed?

-This information aims to help you learn more about epilepsy, to understand how it might affect you, and answer some questions you might have about living with the condition
+This information aims to help you learn more about epilepsy, to understand how it might affect you, and answer some questions you might have about living with the condition.

 There can be a lot of misunderstanding about epilepsy and seizures, but it is a common condition.
-About one in a hundred people has epilepsy, so you may already know people with the condition.
-This page aims to help you learn more about epilepsy, to understand how it might affect you, and answer some questions you might have about living with the condition.
+About one in a hundred people has epilepsy and there are 79 new epilepsy diagnoses made each day, so you may already know people with the condition.

 People respond to a diagnosis of epilepsy in different ways, and it can take time to get used to.
 For some people it’s a relief, especially if they have been waiting for a diagnosis for a long time.
 For others, it may be a shock.
 It can be a difficult time, with many challenges.
 You might experience lots of different, and changing, emotions.

-Giving yourself time to work out how your epilepsy affects you and what choices to make, can be helpful.
 Although some people want information and support straight away, others want to wait for a while until they feel ready to start finding out more.
-Our confidential helpline is available when you feel you are ready.
+If you are looking for more information, emotional support, or time to talk, you might like to contact our confidential helpline.

-There are a number of common misconceptions surrounding epilepsy and epilepsy terminology.
 Anyone can develop epilepsy, at any time of their life.
 Epilepsy is not just one condition, but a group of many different ‘epilepsies’ with one thing in common: a tendency to have seizures which start in the brain.
 Epilepsy is a neurological condition, which means it affects the brain and the nervous system.

 Epileptic seizures are usually sudden, last a short time, and stop by themselves.
 They can start when you are awake or asleep and can cause a change in awareness of what you are doing, your behaviour, or your feelings.
 There are many different types of seizure and the type of seizure you have depends on which part of your brain is affected and what that part of your brain controls.